Searching for specific resources

 Where can I find datasets?

-Finding data for your research can be time consuming and may involve searching major sources of published research data such as: government websites, data directories, subject-based repositories, institutional repositories, research centre websites or Internet search engines e.g. Google or Google Scholar.
+Finding datasets can take time and may involve searching different sources.
+Some common places to look include: government websites, data directories, university or institutional repositories, research centre websites or search engines, like Google or Google Scholar.

 Key Australian repositories